-In signing up for SET membership, you agree to the conditions of membership outlined below.
+In signing up for SET membership to demonstrate your commitment to excellent teaching and continuous professional development, you agree to the conditions of membership outlined below.

 The conditions of membership exist to provide members with an overview of how their individual relationship with the Society for Education and Training (SET) works.

 The conditions of membership are reviewed regularly and this version brings into one place a number of conditions previously published in separate documents.

 The revised conditions came into effect on 3 November 2014 for the membership period through to 31 March 2015 and have been extended to 31 March 2017.